She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “I paid.”

-At the table, the old man had heard him.
-Mia saw it in the way his shoulders tightened.
+At the corner table, the old man had heard him.
+Mia saw it in the slight tightening of his shoulders.

 She kept her tone even.